kani-369/AlgoForge/CONTRIBUTION_GUIDE.md

 ---

- AlgoLens Contribution Guide
+ AlgoForge Contribution Guide

-Welcome to AlgoLens — a VS Code–powered DSA analyzer and recommender built in Python.
+Welcome to Algoforge — a VS Code–powered DSA analyzer and recommender built in Python.
 This guide ensures all team members follow a consistent structure so the whole system runs smoothly.